Markedly omitted from the TV Anime series, the Jinchū Arc finally receives its due glory with Rurouni Kenshin: The Final.

 Rurouni Kenshin: The Final (るろうに剣心 最終章 The Final) Synopsis

-Like its plot, Rurouni Kenshin: The Final corrected a “grievous” wrong for me.
+Like what actually happened in the Jinchū Arc, Rurouni Kenshin: The Final corrected a “grievous” wrong.
+That is, for me.

 20 years ago, when Samurai X the Anime was shown on local television, I was baffled as to why the Jinchū Arc was not adapted into the series.

 The way the Internet was back in those days, I never uncovered the reasons why too; or should I say, I wasn’t convinced by fan theories.
-Ultimately, I concluded the arc was omitted because it was just too dark and bloody, as in when compared with previous story arcs.
+Ultimately, I concluded the arc was omitted because it was just too dark and bloody when compared with previous story arcs.
 (I.E., better suited for an OVA)

-Years down the road, I was also, correspondingly, not surprised that The Legend Ends finished the cinematic trilogy with the defeat of Shishio.
+Years down the road, I was correspondingly unsurprised that The Legend Ends finished the cinematic trilogy with the defeat of Shishio.
 By then, I have accepted that Enishi, my favourite Kenshin villain, was never going to see the light of a live-action adaptation.

 Well, justice has been served at long last, and as a fanboy, all I can say is, it’s glorious.
 GLORIOUS!
 Near seven years since The Legend Ends, the producers have refined the octane-fueled swordfights to perfection, with a huge dose of Musou battles thrown in for good measure.